ruyisdk/support-matrix/Longan_Nano/ThreadX/README.md

 ```bash
 make SOC=gd32vf103 BOARD=gd32vf103c_longan_nano upload
 ```

-### Start System
+### System Startup

-Connect to the development board via serial port.
+Connect to the development board via the serial port.

 ## Expected Results

-The system should boot normally and provide information via the onboard serial port.
+The system should boot up normally, and information should be viewable via the onboard serial port.

 ## Actual Results